onibas123/camelTest/README.md

 			{"id":4,"user":"usuario3","roles_id":"2"}
 		Edited user data is response by api.
 Otherwise the answer will be a http status code.

-	- Get a user or Get all users:
+	- Get an user or Get all users:
 		/* http://localhost/camelTest/api/users.php */
 		- endpoint: BASE_URL_API/api/users.php
 		- method: get